 The high ionic concentration of pH calibration solutions (buffers), including RapidCal, can cause significant offsets in ISE electrodes.
+ISE calibration solutions other than those for that specific ISE can contain interfering ions, again causing offsets.

 These offsets are temporary, but best avoided because they can cause significant errors during both calibration and normal operation.